Catfish lysine-arginine content for herpes management

 Category Overview

-Fish is a great source of lysine, which can help stunt or soothe herpes outbreaks.
-Fish also contains omega-3 fatty acids, which can relieve inflammation and improve cardiovascular health.
+Fish is a great source of lysine, which can help inhibit or lower herpes outbreaks.
+Fish also contains omega-3 fatty acids, which can reduce inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.

 Practical Recommendations